NVIDIA/kubevirt-gpu-device-plugin/README.md

-# NVIDIA device plugin for Kubernetes to pass through GPU and vGPU to Kubevirt VMs
+# NVIDIA K8s Device Plugin to assign GPUs and vGPUs to Kubevirt VMs

 ## Table of Contents
 - [About](#about)